tylerhcarter/tylerhcarter.github.io/_posts/2024-01-01-tests-docs.md

 ---
 layout: post
-title:  "Tests & Documentation"
+title:  "The Importance of Testing & Documentation"
 ---

 # Tests & Documentation

-Software Development is more than just a job, its a craft.
-Like a fine woodworker, a skilled leatherworker, or a seasoned chef, the difference is often not in getting the task done - but how the work stands the test of time.
+Software Development is more than just a job, it is a craft.
+Like a fine woodworker, a skilled leather worker, or a seasoned chef, the difference is often not in getting the task done - but how the work stands the test of time.

 ## What are the extras?